 What are spam words, you ask?
 They are words that will get your email sent straight to your customer’s spam folder.
 Words like “free” “now” and “click here” are all likely to get your email buried so deep in your client’s junk folder that they won’t even know you tried contacting them at all.

 Use a spam word checker like the one found here before committing to a subject line.

-Email Marketing Strategy #4: Give something of value away for free.
+Online Store Marketing Strategy #4: Give something of value away for free in your emails.

 Who doesn’t like free stuff?
 The trick here is going to be your cleverness in offering something of value to your customers that you can give away for free in an email.
 For instance, many businesses give away an exclusive, downloadable Ebook with unique content that their customers desire.